Incorporation (linguistics): Panare

 The next example, from Panare, illustrates the cross-linguistically common phenomenon that the incorporated form of a noun may be significantly different from its unincorporated form.
 The first sentence contains the incorporated form u' of "head", and the second its unincorporated form ipu:

 Chukchi

 Chukchi, a Chukotko-Kamchatkan language spoken in North Eastern Siberia, provides a wealth of examples of noun incorporation.
 The phrase təpelarkən qoraŋə means "I'm leaving the reindeer" and has two words (the verb in the first person singular, and the noun).
 The same idea can be expressed with the single word təqorapelarkən, in which the noun root qora- "reindeer" is incorporated into the verb word.

 Mohawk

 Mohawk, an Iroquoian language, makes heavy use of incorporation, as in: watia'tawi'tsherí:io "it is a good shirt", where the noun root atia'tawi "upper body garment" is present inside the verb.

 Cheyenne

-Cheyenne, an Algonquian language of the plains, also uses noun incorporation on a regular basis.
+Cheyenne, an Algonquian language of the Great Plains, also uses noun incorporation on a regular basis.
 Consider nátahpe'emaheona, meaning "I have a big house", which contains the noun morpheme maheo "house".